Roth Conversions are Longevity Insurance

 How is a Roth conversion similar to longevity insurance?

 With a Roth conversion, you opt to pay taxes now.
 It is like insurance in case tax rates go up in the future.
-You pay taxes now at a known rate so that you might pay less in taxes in the future when RMDs begin.
+You pay taxes now at a known rate, so you might pay less in taxes in the future when RMDs begin.

-Instead of giving an insurance company a lump-sum payment, you are paying the government taxes you don’t need to right now.
+Instead of giving an insurance company a lump-sum payment, you are paying the government taxes you don’t need to.
 And that is important to understand.
 You (or your heir) will eventually owe taxes on this money.
 This money is called IRD—Income in Respect to the Decedent.
 You are dead, and taxes will be paid.

-And instead of a future income stream, you pay less in taxes in the future once RMDs start.
+Instead of a future income stream, you will pay less in taxes once RMDs start.
 Instead of taking a percentage every year once you are 72 or 75 (as Required Minimum Distributions force you to do), you are taking the same percentage out of a smaller pot.
 Your IRA has been shifted to the tax-free Roth.
-More Roth and less pre-tax IRA when you are 72 means you pay less in taxes.
+More Roth and less pre-tax IRA when 72 means you pay less taxes.

 Not only do you pay less in taxes, but you also pay less at your marginal rate.